-- 1.1 Confidential information in the form of a health and/or social history to be filed in the Ontario Student Record, in keeping with the Ontario Government Statutes and Regulations and Superior-Greenstone District School Board procedures. - 1.2 Each JK and SK teacher will complete the appropriate checklist for each student at the end of each school year in keeping with Superior-Greenstone District School Board procedures. - 1.3 Opportunities for information sharing between parent(s) and teacher must be made available.
-Samples of student work will be used to communicate with the parent(s) during the year and with the next year's teacher. - 1.4 Samples of student work will be given to the parent(s) at the end of the school year.
+- 1.1 Confidential information in the form of a health and/or social history to be filed in the Ontario Student Record, in keeping with the Ontario Government Statutes and Regulations and Superior-Greenstone District School Board procedures. - 1.2 Each Kindergarten educator will complete the appropriate checklist(s)/ screen(s)/assessment(s) for each student following registration and continuing throughout the school year in keeping with Superior-Greenstone District School Board procedures.

+- 1.3 Opportunities for information sharing between parent(s) and educators must be made available.
+Samples of student work will be used to communicate with the parent(s) during the year and with the next year's teacher. - 1.4 Samples of student work will be given to the parent(s) at the end of the school year. - 1.5 To streamline the transition process for children with special education needs as they enter school and provide the school system with appropriate time to have the necessary supports in place for the child, schools will follow the procedures outlined in the Thunder Bay & District Transition for Children with Special Education Needs document.